Caerphilly Castle: 13th century

-14th – 17th centuries
+14th–17th centuries

 Gilbert's son, also called Gilbert de Clare, inherited the castle, but he died fighting at the battle of Bannockburn in 1314 while still quite young.
 The family's lands were initially placed under the control of the Crown, but before any decision could be taken on the inheritance, a revolt broke out in Glamorgan.
 Anger over the actions of the royal administrators caused Llywelyn Bren to rise up in January 1316, attacking Caerphilly Castle with a large force of men.
 The castle withstood the attack, but the town was destroyed and the rebellion spread.
 A royal army was despatched to deal with the situation, defeating Bren in a battle at Caerphilly Mountain and breaking the Welsh siege of the castle.

 In 1317 Edward II settled the inheritance of Glamorgan and Caerphilly Castle on Eleanor de Clare, who had married the royal favourite, Hugh le Despenser.
 Hugh used his relationship with the king to expand his power across the region, taking over lands throughout South Wales.
-Hugh employed Master Thomas de la Bataile and William Hurley to expand the Great Hall at the castle, including richly carved windows and doors.
+Hugh employed Master Thomas de la Bataile and William Hurley to expand the Great Hall at the castle in 1325–1326, including richly carved windows and doors.
 In 1326, however, Edward's wife, Isabella of France, overthrew his government, forcing the king and Hugh to flee west.
 The pair stayed in Caerphilly Castle at the end of October and early November, before leaving to escape Isabella's approaching forces, abandoning the extensive stores and £14,000 held at the castle.
-William la Zouche besieged the castle with a force of 425 soldiers, cornering the constable, Sir John de Felton, Hugh's son – also called Hugh – and the garrison of 130 men inside.
+William la Zouche besieged the castle with a force of 425 soldiers, cornering the constable, Sir John de Felton,Hugh le Despenser, Baron le Despenser (1338) Hugh's son – also called Hugh – and the garrison of 130 men inside.
 Caerphilly held out until March 1327, when the garrison surrendered on the condition that the younger Hugh was pardoned, his father having been already executed.